Yamalo-Nenets Autonomous Okrug: Economy

 In 2009, Yamalo-Nenetsky Avtonomny Okrug is Russia's most important source of natural gas, with more than 90% of Russia's natural gas being produced there.
 The region also accounts for 12% of Russia's oil production.
 The region is the most important to Russia's largest company Gazprom, whose main production fields are located there.
 Novatek – the country's second-largest gas producer – is also active in the region, with its headquarters located in Tarko-Sale.
 According to Novatek on 22 October 2019, the natural gas reserves in the Yamalo-Nenets Autonomous Okrug represent 80% of Russia's natural gas and 15% of the world's natural gas supply.

 Since the early 2010s Gazprom has been developing Yamal project in the Yamal Peninsula area.
 As of 2020, Yamal produces over 20% of Russia's gas, which is expected to increase to 40% by 2030.
 The shortest pipeline routes from Yamal to the northern EU countries are the Yamal–Europe pipeline through Poland and Nord Stream 1 to Germany.
 The proposed gas route from Western Siberia to China is known as Power of Siberia 2 pipeline.

-United States sanctions beginning September 2019

-Following the 14 September 2019 attack by Houthi movement on Saudi Arabian oil fields at Khurais and Abqaiq (Biqayq in Arabic) during the 2019–2021 Persian Gulf crisis, the United States imposed sanctions under Executive Order 13846 against several international companies, including Cosco Shipping Tanker (Dalian) Seaman and Ship Management Company Ltd and the Cosco Shipping Tanker Dalian (大連中遠海運油品運輸有限公司).
-Both of these are Cosco Shipping Company subsidiaries that support LNG shipments from Sabetta.

-Ships operated by these companies and their partnerships are directly affected by the sanctions.
-As of late September 2019, China LNG Shipping Ltd (CLNG) - a joint venture between the Cosco Shipping Tanker Dalian company and the Canadian firm Teekay - operates six of Sabetta's LNG ice fleet of 15 ARC7 LNG tankers, including: